Which issues would you most highlight to someone new to your country?

 Are there any noteworthy proposals for reform in your jurisdiction?

-A new government was formed in May 2014.
-As part of its objective to make it easier to do business in India, it has proposed that the federal labour laws be revised and possibly amalgamated into two or three labour codes.
+As part of the objective to make it easier to do business in India, the government has proposed that the federal labour laws be revised and possibly amalgamated into two or three labour codes.
 If this is accomplished, the filing requirements will be streamlined.
 Amendments have also been proposed to some federal laws relating to factories and the use of apprentices.
-Drafts of the codes merging laws relating to industrial relations and wages have been released.
-It is expected that India will see major reforms to its employment laws during 2015 and 2016.
+There has been no progress taking these initiatives forward and it appears unlikely that the government will do so.

 What are the emerging trends in employment law in your jurisdiction?